It's St Andrew's Day on the 30 November. He is the patron saint of Scotland.

 St Andrew was officially named the patron saint of Scotland in 1320.

-Scottish people may celebrate St Andrew's Day in different ways.
+Scottish people may celebrate St Andrew's Day in different ways, but this year will be slightly different.

 There are also St Andrew's societies all over the world, which mark the occasion in their own countries.

-Some might mark it by going to a special type of party called a ceilidh - pronounced "kay-lee" - where they do Scottish country dancing.
+Normally, celebrations might include a special type of party called a ceilidh - pronounced "kay-lee" - where people do Scottish country dancing.

-Traditional food may be eaten, like cullen skink - which is a type of fish soup - or lamb.
+But, traditional food can still be eaten, such as cullen skink - which is a type of fish soup - or lamb.

 St Andrew's Day is also a holiday in Scotland.
 It is not a law that everyone has the day off work, so some people will still go to work!

 Despite St Andrew's Day being the day of their patron saint, most Scottish people celebrate Burns Night (25 January) and Hogmanay (New Year) more.